CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   This standalone service provides CRUD APIs to manage ticket office information.

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-ticket-office-service)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-ticket-office-service)

   ### Interactions
   Directly interact with `mysql` service with Javascript mysql driver